rpherbig/rpherbig.github.io/_drafts/iot-security.markdown

 In short, security is not often made a priority or given enough attention (either time or money).

 Won't the market self-correct?
 Not with the current economic incentives.
 Neither the manufacturer nor consumer have a reason to prioritize security because the cost of failure is externalized.
-Even if the consumer was security conscious, there is too much [information asymmetry](https://en.wikipedia.org/wiki/Information_asymmetry) between consumers and manufacturers.
+Even if the consumer were security conscious, there is too much [information asymmetry](https://en.wikipedia.org/wiki/Information_asymmetry) between consumers and manufacturers.
 Consumers cannot easily find most of the information they would need to truly evaluate competing products.

-This is similar to the 1990s and 2000s.
-Devices are being connected in new and novel ways.
-The "arms race" between attack and defense is changing very rapidly.
-New techniques are being developed on both sides.
-However, now the number of devices involved is much larger, with a correspondingly larger impact if things go wrong.

 ## Where do we go from here?